enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

     *entries*, *filter*, *filter_name*, *reload_name*, *truncate_ext*, *dclick_name*, *dialog_style*

 A file editor enables the user to display a File trait or set it to some file in the local system hierarchy.
-The styles of this editor are shown in Figure 31.
+The styles of this editor are shown in the following Figure.

 .. figure:: images/FileEditor_demo.png
    :alt: simple: text box with 'Browse' or '...' button; custom: file tree; text: text box; read-only: read-only